Robert Grosvenor, 5th Duke of Westminster: Political career

 Grosvenor lived in Northern Ireland most of his life at Ely Lodge, Blaney, on an island in the middle of Lough Erne.
 In 1952 he was appointed High Sheriff of Fermanagh.

 In the 1955 general election, he was elected to Parliament as member for Fermanagh & South Tyrone.
 Re-elected in 1959, he retired in 1964, he was succeeded by his cousin, the Marquess of Hamilton.
-In parliament he stuck mainly to constituency issues, but was responsible for a bill to help increase adoptions, which became the Adoption Act 1964.
+In Parliament he stuck mainly to constituency issues, but was responsible for a bill to help increase adoptions, which became the Adoption Act 1964.
 He was described in his successor's maiden speech as popular and well-liked.

 Peerage

 At birth, as a son of the younger son of a peer, Grosvenor was entitled to no title or courtesy title at all.
-In 1963, his cousin William Grosvenor, 3rd Duke of Westminster died and Grosvenor's elder brother Gerald became 4th Duke.
-At this point, in view of the fact that he was likely to succeed his brother in the peerage, a Royal Warrant of Precedence was issued to allow Grosvenor to adopt the style of Lord Robert Grosvenor.
+In 1963, his cousin, the 3rd Duke of Westminster, died and Grosvenor's elder brother Gerald became the 4th Duke.
+At this point, since he was likely to succeed his brother in the peerage, a Royal Warrant of Precedence was issued to allow Grosvenor to adopt the style of Lord Robert Grosvenor.
 Upon his brother's death in 1967, Robert duly became 5th Duke of Westminster.
 Although he took his seat in the House of Lords, he never spoke, something surprising in view of his political career.
 Westminster (as he was now known) was appointed honorary colonel of the North Irish Horse in 1971.

 Personal life

 On 3 December 1946, he married his second cousin, Hon.
 Viola Maud Lyttelton, a daughter of the 9th Viscount Cobham.
-They had three children, ten grandchildren and eleven great-grandchildren:
+They had three children: